Ankita-klu/sentiment-analysis/PROJECT_REPORT.md

 **Trade-off Accepted:**
 We sacrifice ~20-25% accuracy (embeddings would likely get us to 75-80%) in exchange for implementation clarity and understanding.

-#### 3.1.7 Answering Prof. Goel’s Question Directly

-**Question:** “Do we still use word embedding before L2 Normalization or not?”

-**Complete Answer:**

-**No, we do not use word embeddings at any point in our pipeline.**

-**What we do:**

-1. Convert preprocessed text to TF-IDF vectors (1000-dimensional, sparse)
-1. Apply L₂ normalization to these TF-IDF vectors
-1. Feed normalized TF-IDF vectors to MLP

-**What we do NOT do:**

-1. We do NOT create word embeddings (Word2Vec, GloVe, fastText)
-1. We do NOT apply L₂ normalization to word embeddings
-1. We do NOT average word embeddings to create document vectors

-**The confusion likely arose because:**

-- Both TF-IDF and embeddings create numerical representations
-- Both can have L₂ normalization applied
-- Both are sometimes called “vectorization”

-**But they are fundamentally different:**

-- TF-IDF = statistical word counting → sparse vectors → no semantic meaning
-- Embeddings = neural network learning → dense vectors → semantic relationships

-Our project uses the first approach (TF-IDF) exclusively.

 ### 3.2 Mathematical Basis